Laminitis: Drug therapies

 Anti-inflammatories are always used when treating acute case of laminitis, and include Nonsteroidal anti-inflammatory medications (NSAIDS), DMSO, pentoxpfylline, and cryotherapy.
 For analgesia, NSAIDs are often the first line of defense.
 Phenylbutazone is commonly used for its strong effect and relatively low cost.
-Flunixin (Banamine), ketofen, and others are also used.
+Flunixin (Banamine), ketoprofen, and others are also used.
 Nonspecific NSAIDs such as suxibuzone, or COX-2-specific drugs, such as firocoxib and diclofenac, may be somewhat safer than phenylbutazone in preventing NSAID toxicity such as right dorsal colitis, gastric ulcers, and kidney damage.
 However, firocoxib provides less pain relief than phenylbutazone or flunixin.
 Care must be taken that pain is not totally eliminated, since this will encourage the horse to stand and move around, which increases mechanical separation of the laminae.

 Pentafusion, or the administration of ketamine, lidocaine, morphine, detomidine, and acepromazine at a constant rate of infusion, may be of particular benefit to horses suffering from laminitis.
 Epidurals may also be used in hind-limb laminitis.